All Episodes

 For example, these are open-minded, and these are liberal women, folks.

-That means they're open-minded and they're compassionate and they are caring.
+That means they're open-minded and they're compassionate and they are caring and they support each other.

-Liberals hang together, and I am just stunned that they would act towards each other this way.
+And I am just stunned that they would act towards each other this way.

-And we have to Star Jones is black.
+Star Jones is black.

-Publicly canned and humiliated just by a bunch of sensitive, touchy, feely liberal women.
+The one minority on this show just got canned, publicly canned and humiliated just by a bunch of sensitive, touchy, feely liberal women.

-Surely can they not see each other's points of view?
+Surely, can they not see each other's points of view?

-Surely could yeah, why can't they get a little?
+Surely, yeah, why can't they get along?

-Surely they could have just sat down, not on camera, just sat down and worked out their differences instead of all this public carping.
+Surely they could have just sat down, not on camera, just sat down and worked out their differences instead of all this public carping?

 What have I done to make her so mad with me?

-Can't we all just get along with no?
+Can't we all just get along?

 No.